regen-network/regen-server/docs/login-system.md

 ```

 The `token` in the JSON response body must also be saved.
-The `token` and the cookie must be submitted together for all subsequent requests to the registry server.
+The `token` and the cookie must be submitted together for all subsequent requests to the regen server.
-The `token` will be submitted to the registry server in the `X-CSRF-TOKEN` header.
+The `token` will be submitted to the regen server in the `X-CSRF-TOKEN` header.

 ### Step 2: Retrieve a nonce for the user